-Why use IT automation?
-There are many answers to that question, depending on your enterprise’s scale, needs, goals and current IT setup.
+Why are organizations expanding upon earlier forms of task-based automation?
+There are many answers to this question, depending on your enterprise’s scale, needs, goals and current IT setup.

-- Customer Service: IT automation tools and solutions enable faster delivery of mission critical services and increase the quality of SLAs to customers, end users, and internal stakeholders.
+- Customer Service: Modern automation tools and solutions enable faster delivery of mission critical services and increase the quality of SLAs to customers, end users, and internal stakeholders.

-- Future Proof Investments: New solutions hit the market every day.
+- Future Proof Investments: The growth of platform and application silos are the silent killers of an operation.
 As employee skill sets change, it becomes more difficult to find talent that can manage each tool.
 A modern automation platform allows an enterprise to manage the workloads that keep these solutions running without needing expertise in each individual tool.
-In other words, IT automation solutions help to fill any gaps within an I&O team.
-The growth of platform and application silos are the silent killers of an operation.
 Modern solutions are built to break down the boundaries inherent to a hybrid IT environment.
-Moving data between and across these silos is the key to modern digitalization.
+Moving data between and across these silos is the key to digitalization.

-Nearly all next generation buzz-worthy solutions, like AI, IoT, and the like, require some level of automation.
-They all need to collect and aggregate data, move information between systems, and most importantly, automate in real-time.
+Nearly all next generation buzz-worthy solutions, including AI, IoT, and the like, require some level of IT automation.
+They need to collect and aggregate data, move information between systems, and most importantly, automate in real-time.
 Below are a few examples of how the use of IT automation solutions is evolving to meet this demand:

 - Machine Learning & AI: At present, many companies have dipped their toe in the shallow end of machine learning technology.
 However, they’re getting ready to dive into the deep end.
-This shift requires the delegation of human tasks tto the next-level intelligence of the self-learning machines.
+This shift requires the delegation of human tasks to self-learning machines.
 AI is powered by big data.
 Getting to that huge amount of data is no easy task.
-It requires the use of any number of databases, ETL and analytics solutions—all of which require automation to run in real-time and without error.
+It requires the use of any number of databases, ETL and analytics solutions—all of which require automation to run.
 In addition, IT automation is a critical part of enabling AI applications to take action across the enterprise.

-- Automate the Applications You Use Every Day: IT automation solutions are increasingly enabling IT teams and business users to run automated tasks from within the tools native to their functions.
-This means that while automation can be managed centrally by IT, the processes that are being triggered can be done by business users from within their native toolsets.
+- Automate the Applications You Use Every Day: Automation solutions increasingly enable IT teams and business users to run automated tasks from within the tools native to their functions.
+While automation can be managed centrally by IT, the processes that are being triggered can be performed by business users within their native toolsets.
 Basically, DevOps, Data Analysts, Marketing, Finance teams (and more) will be able to trigger workflows without IT requests.
 All processes will be automated in order to output functional and reliable workflows.
 As these tools become more self-service and integrated, IT teams will see their productivity soar.

 - Next-Level Reporting: More granular and detailed reporting will increase ITs transparency across the organization.
 Incorporating IT performance metrics into business-level ROI reporting is always a challenge.
 Automation will help create real-time information and statistics, enabling leadership to clearly illustrate how their team is contributing to the business.